 Parser Structure

-The AST construction begins in the Ast.Parser
+The AST construction begins in the Ast.Parser module, which orchestrates the parsing process:

 This function takes the source file name and input string, runs the parser, and returns either an error message or the parsed AST.